emosheeep/circular-dependency-scanner/README.md

 The `ts,js,vue` files will be printed directly into console as `blue,yellow,green` as follows if you didn't pass an output filename param:

 ![output-snapshot](https://raw.githubusercontent.com/emosheeep/circular-dependency-scanner/HEAD/snapshots/output.png)

-# Motivation

-On one hand there are few tools, on the other hand there are too many annoyed problems among the exist tools on the market:

-1. Not reliable, **usually missed lots of dep-circles**.
-This is because in common they can't pull out the import/require sources correctly from source files
-2. Not a standalone tool, they often appears as a webpack/rollup/vite plugin, and analyze the relations with help of the module graph created by the plugin's host, which usually under limitations, slow and hard to use.

-But now, you just run `ds`, all of the **(.js,.jsx,.ts,.tsx,.mjs,.cjs,.vue)** files under current directory will be parsed directly and fast with TypeScript API, which almost include all file types we used.
-And then the circles among these files will be printed.

 # Command Line Tool (Prefer)